Xenland/BIK_php/README.md

 ###Forking, Commits, Submitting Fixes and Updates
 If you wish to help contribute, you need to fork this project

-###Installation instructions
-* 1] Download this library
-* 2]Extract it into your web development working directory
-* 3]Edit the "BFWDK_library.php" file to point to your Bitcoin client (It is recommended to use HTTPS connections to prevent your credentails from being viewed when flowing through the internet)
-* 4]Include the "BFWDK_library.php" file into your php code
-* 5]Integrate BFWDK into your code (API list below)
-* 6]Run your website and enjoy!

 ###Thank you and respect
- Thanks to Mike Gogulskis' Bitcoin-php project for helping me with this one.
+* Thanks to Mike Gogulskis' Bitcoin-php project for helping me with this one.
- Also to Satoshi Nakomoto for all the hard work put into Bitcoin
+* Also to Satoshi Nakomoto for all the hard work put into Bitcoin